Macquarie-Aerospace-Rover-Society/MARS-Project/WikiVault/JetsonSetup.md

 6. Flash JetPack 6.0 GA image onto your microSD card.
 7. Power on to start developing on JetPack 6.

+### Process followed by Adrian

+1. Checked Version
+   - Version was found to be version 3.0
+2. Set up the SD card with the JetPack Image
+3. Powered on the Jetson
+   - Connected to the Jetson using the TTL method
+   - Arduino was used as the serial monitor BAUD 115200
+     - ESC Key press appeared to work
+     - Successfully updated to version 5.0
+   - Completion of software setup was not completed
+     - got to 12% and then demanded I access via a different port.
+     - Different port is the USB-C port on the front.
+       - Instructions assume a linux machine connecting using `screen` or `miniterm` on dev/???? **Interupted by windows update buffer was lost**
+4.

 ### TTL setup
 Its possible to do an initial setup without a monitor, this requires a serial connection to the Jetson using its USART port on J14 (RXD (pin 3) and TXD (pin 4)) and GND (pin 7) for common digital reference.